Robert Parker (wine critic): Creation of new market segments

-Limits to Parker's influences
+Limits to influences

 Parker is an avid fan of Bordeaux, and some of his critics observe that his focus is largely limited to French wine.
 In recent years, he has taken on additional staff for The Wine Advocate, which has enabled the publication to expand into other areas, such as Greek and Israeli wines.
 Still, his influence is most keenly felt by Bordeaux, California, and Rhône wines.

 Parker's influence on Burgundy wines was lessened as the result of a libel lawsuit filed against him by Domaine Faiveley.
 In the third edition of his Wine Buyer's Guide, Parker reported that "the Faiveley wines tasted abroad would be less rich than those one can taste on the spot [...]".
 In other words, Parker accused Faiveley of cheating.
 Faiveley sued Parker for libel; in February 1994, Parker was requested to appear in front of the Paris superior court (tribunal de grande instance).
 The case was settled out of court.
 It was eventually discovered that the difference in taste that Parker identified was due to improper storage of the wine at the American importer's warehouse, causing the wine to be "cooked."
 Parker delegated coverage of the Burgundy and Alsace regions to Pierre-Antoine Rovani in April 1997.

 Controversy

-Parker has stated very clearly, both in The Wine Advocate and his books, that his advice stands on high ethical standards, and that independence and impartiality constitute his two most important values.
+Parker has stated, both in The Wine Advocate and his books, that his advice stands on high ethical standards, and that independence and impartiality constitute his two most important values.
 By abiding by these standards, he says, he seeks to guarantee that his valuations will be pro-consumer, and not pro-industry.

 Several published sources offer accounts that may call Parker's independence and impartiality into question.

 In her book Emperor of Wine, Elin McCoy describes a positive article Parker wrote in the second issue of The Baltimore/Washington Wine Advocate about MacArthur Liquors and its manager, Addy Bassin.
 That article fails to mention that Mr. Bassin sold Parker a list of MacArthur's customers for use in mailing out the first, free issue of the Advocate, a potential conflict of interest.